Make an impact on students and schools within the Lakota community by seeking a job in South Dakota.

 You’ll receive a salary and benefits from the school district, charter school, or pre-K center where you work.

 You’ll be paid the same as other beginning teachers working for the same employer.
-Salaries for new teachers in South Dakota start at $30,000, but vary depending on the grade and subject level you teach.
+Salaries for new teachers in South Dakota start between $33,000 and $50,000, but vary depending on the grade and subject level you teach.

 As a full-time TFA teacher, you are entitled to medical benefits through your school or district.
 Plans and costs vary, depending on where you teach.